iusmanahmed/iusmanahmed.github.io/_pages/about.md

 ## A short introduction

 <p style='text-align: justify;'>
-My name is Usman Ahmed, an experienced data scientist and Senior Data Engineer with a strong background in artificial intelligence, information technology, explainable machine learning, and cloud computing.
+I am the last year PhD student in Computer science under the supervision of [Dr. Prof. Jerry Chun-Wei Lin (IET Fellow)](http://www.ikelab.net/about-pi-2/).
+My research interest is mainly in Unsupervised domain adoptation, Adversarial learning, and Generative AI, in particular Active and Federated Learning.
+Regarding my research, I concentrate on acquiring a foundational understanding of distributed and federated training algorithms and their interactions with diverse sources of heterogeneity, including variations in the computational infrastructure and inconsistencies in training data.
+Motivated by these theoretical findings, my objective is to develop practical and efficient distributed and federated training algorithms.

+My general interests lie in federated learning, distributed optimization, and effective deep learning methods.
+I am constantly on the lookout for potential collaborators.
+If any aspect of my research piques your interest, please don't hesitate to get in touch.
 This website serves as a platform to showcase my work, share my knowledge, and connect with like-minded professionals in the field of data science.</p>

 ## Books